mkuthan/mkuthan.github.io/_posts/2024-06-30-homlab-hardware.md

 ### IoT

-* [ZigBee](https://en.wikipedia.org/wiki/Zigbee), to avoid vendor specific solutions
+* [ZigBee](https://en.wikipedia.org/wiki/Zigbee), to avoid vendor specific Wi-Fi solutions
-* Wi-Fi devices only if there are no ZigBee alternatives, they have to work in local network without cloud access and integrate with Home Assistant.
+* Wi-Fi devices only if there are no ZigBee alternatives, they have to work in a local network without cloud access and integrate with Home Assistant.

 ### Other parts

-* 19'' 9U rack as organized space for mounting your network equipment, servers, and other devices.
+* 19'', 9U rack as organized space for mounting your network equipment, servers, and other devices.
 * Patch panel for neatly organized Ethernet cables.
 It allows me to connect devices to the network without messy cable runs.
 * Small UPS (Uninterruptible Power Supply) to ensure uninterrupted power supply during short electricity outages or fluctuations.
-Compatible with with open-source software for monitoring and control.
+Compatible with open-source software for monitoring and control.

 ## Big picture